- ImageMagick Examples Preface and Index

 Basic Frame Optimization

 method will produce a basic frame optimization for a GIF animation.
+However

-However as was shown in the Deconstruct Examples
+as was shown in the Deconstruct

-of the previous section, this operator does not
+of the previous section, this operator does not work with all GIF

-clearing any colored pixels to transparency.
+a animation clears any colored pixel to transparency.

 That is it will only work with Overlay Animations